aciccarello/ciccarello.me/_posts/2020-02-06-rome-is-a-work-of-art.md

 Most of the rooms of the museum have a unifying theme for the art.
 One room has sculptures of animals, a kind of stone taxidermy.
 A long gallery contains mostly tapestries depicting biblical stories.
 Another hall contains maps of all the major city-states of Italy at the time.
 Many of Raphael's frescos, like the one below, are in a part of the museum which was intended to be living spaces for the Pope.
 As we neared the end of the museum, we entered galleries of more modern pieces such as those by Salvador Dali.
 After seeing centuries-old artwork against ornate architecture, the stripped-down modern gallery made me realize how much art we had just witnessed.

 {% include image.html
-    file="/assets/img/2019-italy-school-of-athens-fresco.jpg"
+    file: "/assets/img/2019-italy-school-of-athens-fresco.jpg"
-    caption="The famous \"[School of Athens](https://en.wikipedia.org/wiki/The_School_of_Athens)\" fresco by Raphael" alt="Painting on ceiling depicting men in a public square"
+    caption: "The famous “[School of Athens](https://en.wikipedia.org/wiki/The_School_of_Athens)” fresco by Raphael"
+    alt: "Painting on ceiling depicting men in a public square"
 %}

 From the museums, we were allowed to enter the [Sistien Chapel](https://en.wikipedia.org/wiki/Sistine_Chapel).
 Our guide had explained the artwork at the beginning of the tour because inside the chapel you must be silent and not take a picture.
 Unfortunately, many people disregard this and the guards end up yelling at many people which takes away from the sacredness of the space.
 The three-story-tall chapel is built to the dimensions of the Jewish tabernacle and separated into two sections.
 Originally Michelangelo had turned down the commission to paint the ceiling because he was primarily a sculptor.
 However, after being offered more artistic freedom, he agreed to paint the now-famous fresco.
 I was surprised to find that there weren't seats inside the chapel during the tour time.
 We stood in the center of the room looking at the frescos done by Michaelangelo and the popes and bible scenes painted by his contemporaries on the upper parts of the wall.
 It was an amazing piece of art history to admire even when under less than ideal conditions.